kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

 timestamptz   | 2020-01-01 00:00:00+00
 ```

-Here you can see that, no convertion is carried out as PostgreSQL when the
+Here you can see that, no conversion is carried out  when the
-timezone is in UTC and the input is without timezone
+timezone is in UTC and the input is without timezone.

 Here's what happen when the input have a timezone of `+08`: